 1970's (and yes, that is me!!)
 Modern cloth nappies

-Used in combination with nappy liners (and in some cases) waterproof covers, real nappies provide a convenient and reliable alternative to single-use disposables.
-Parents are often suprised to find that real nappies are actually more successful at containing solids than disposable nappies.
+Real nappies provide a convenient and reliable alternative to single-use disposables.
+Parents are often surprised to find that real nappies are actually more successful at containing solids than disposable nappies.

 Experience also shows that babies in reusable nappies tend to potty train months earlier than those in disposables.

 If using real nappies full time, a newborn will need in the region of 20 nappies plus accessories such as nappy liners, waterproof bags, bucket etc.

 A full kit, including everything you need, will cost in the region of £300.
 (Although opting for a cheaper brand will cut costs further!)

 Real Nappies £300-£450 approx depending on the brands used.
 This includes the nappies plus washing costs (electricity, water, washing powder) up to potty training.